Discover the incredible resources and research capabilities that CREATEs has to offer.Explore Our Research

 Caitlin Purdy (B.S., 2013, Chemical Engineering, Rowan University) is the Lab Manger for Rowan University Construction Materials Laboratory and a Researcher at CREATEs.
 She has worked in construction material engineering research for 6 years.
 Caitlin is responsible for managing research-contract projects with outside agencies, fee-for-service testing, AASHTO/AMRL certification testing, undergraduate student training, and research consultation for grant funded research projects.
 This includes material/equipment acquisition, sample preparation, test execution, data analysis, and interpretation of results.
 She is also responsible for maintaining and calibrating equipment used in material testing.

 Ian Sennstrom is the Laboratory Coordinator for the Rowan University Center for Research and Education in Advanced Transportation Engineering Systems.
 He has a B.S. in Mechanical Engineering from Rowan University.
 Ian is responsible for the operation and maintenance of the Heavy Vehicle Simulator, as well as equipment used in the laboratory.

-Dr. Mohamed Elshaer received his Doctoral degree in Civil Engineering from the University of New Hampshire and Master degree in Civil Engineering from Cairo University.
-Through his research at CREATEs, he supervises graduate student Neirouz Bouhrira.
-He served as a lead researcher for projects funded by the Federal Highway Administration (FHWA), and New Hampshire Department of Transportation (NHDOT).
+Dr. Mohamed Elshaer is a Research Associate in the Center for Research and Education in Advanced Transportation Engineering System (CREATEs) at Rowan University.
+He received his Doctoral degree in Civil Engineering from the University of New Hampshire and Master degree in Civil Engineering from Cairo University.
+He served as a researcher for projects funded by the Federal Highway Administration (FHWA), and New Hampshire Department of Transportation (NHDOT).
 His recent FHWA completed project was to assess the behavior of flexible pavements post flood events.
 He developed several methodologies to assist agencies in determining the optimum time to reopen the road for traffic after flooding.
 His major research interests include: pavement design, analysis, and modeling, pavement materials characterization, nondestructive pavement evaluation, pavement rehabilitation and maintenance, environmental impacts on the pavement performance, climate resiliency of civil infrastructure: climate change, flooding resiliency, sustainability infrastructure, geotechnical engineering, behavior of unsaturated soils, and statistical analysis.
 He received the International Road Federation (IRF) fellowship (class of 2015) as a recognition for his research work.
-Also, he serves as an assistant professor in the Civil Engineering department in Egypt.
+Also, he serves as an assistant professor in Egypt.
 Mohamed enjoys boating, traveling, playing soccer, hanging out with friends in his spare time.